sem-js/leadership/resources/getting_started.md

 Here are a few recommendations, if you really have no idea what to try out.

 ### General purpose ###
-* Python (https://www.python.org/) - is a complied language; many people really love the ease of use and straightforwardness of Python, so I recommend it as a good starting language.
+* Python (https://www.python.org/) - is an interpreted/byte-compiled language; many people really love the ease of use and straightforwardness of Python, so I recommend it as a good starting language.
 Python is used at the command line, but it is pretty easy to get started with.

 ### Frontend ###